RuihaoQiu/RuihaoQiu.github.io/_posts/2019-08-04-skill-based-job-recommender-system.markdown

 ### Introduction:

 Last winter, I was invited to give a lecture to the data engineering master student in Jacobs University Bremen.
 I talked about our daily data engineering work and our job recommender system.
 After that, I received some nice feedbacks - there are many students are interested in this topic.
 After working on the topic for a while, I would like to give more details in this post.
+And this post will be divided into three parts: